Facial

 With

-from your thighs for example, and then transferred
+from one part, and then transferred

 to any area of your body.
 Re injected fat lasts